Maghera: History

-The town dates back at least to the 6th century to the monastery founded by Saint Lurach whose family were possibly evangelised by Saint Patrick.
-The Annals of Ulster say that the seat of the Cenél nEoghain was at Ráth Luraig in Maghera.
-Standing upon the site of the monastery, the present day ruins of St. Lurach's Church date back to the 10th century.
+One mile north of the town is a single-chamber megalithic tomb known as Tirnony dolmen.
+The portals surrounding the tomb are five feet tall.
+The town dates back at least to the 6th century to the church founded by Saint Lurach.
+Standing upon the site of the church, the present day ruins of St. Lurach's Church date back to the 10th century (see Maghera Old Church).
 They include, over a doorway, a relief of the crucifixion, possibly the oldest in Ireland.
-The crucification lintel is reproduced in the contemporary Catholic church, St Mary's.
+The crucifixion lintel is reproduced in the contemporary Catholic church, St Mary's.

 The old church and town were burned in the 12th century.
-Afterwards, Maghera became the seat of the Bishopric of Cinél nEógain with a cathedral church.
+Afterwards, Maghera became the seat of the Bishop of Derry with a cathedral church.
 In 1246 its bishop, Germanus O'Carolan (Gilla in Choimded Ó Cerbailláin), pleading the remoteness of Maghera, obtained sanction from Pope Innocent IV to have the see transferred to Derry.

 As a result of the Plantation of Ulster and of the Rebellion of 1641 which drove out many of the first English families, Maghera and district attracted Scottish settlers.
 They came into conflict not only with the dispossessed Irish, but as tenants and as Presbyterians also with the land-owning, Church of Ireland, Ascendancy.
 A result was large-scale emigration to the American colonies (Charles Thomson, recording himself as from Maghera, signed the Declaration of Independence) and, in the 1790s, the organising of the United Irishmen.

 Despairing of reform, and determined to make common cause with their Catholic neighbours, on 7 June 1798 the United Irishmen mustered upwards of 5,000 men in Maghera.
 But the poorly armed host broke up the following morning on news of the rebel defeat at Antrim and the approach of government troops.
 A Presbyterian church elder, Watty Graham, was executed for his part, and his head was paraded through the town.
 His minister, John Glendy, was forced into American exile.

 On 12 July 1830, Orange Order and Ribbonmen clashed over demonstrations the Orange Order held in Maghera and Castledawson.
 Several Catholic homes were burnt by Protestants in the aftermath.
 Some repair of sectarian relations was achieved by an active tenant right movement, but with tenant purchase of land facilitated by the Land Acts by the end of the century the national question prevailed.
 Politically the town has remained split between nationalists, now in the majority, and unionists.

 The Great Famine of the 1840s and the years that followed, resulted in a since unrecovered loss of population in the surrounding rural districts.
 In 2003 the Ancient Order of Hibernians erected a headstone to make the "Famine Plot" were local victims were buried.